javag97/design/content/posts/2018-06-11/index.md

 # Exploration into existing solutions
-With a small development team, we had to consider to perks of making our own solution.
+With a small development team, we had to consider to perks of making our solution.
 We went the direction of exploring into existing solutions as it would have minimal upfront development.

 ## Concerns
 1. We want to see all of our styles and patterns in one place, quickly revealing maintenance issues.
-2. Solution would need to work out of the box without custom configuration
+2. A solution would need to work out of the box without custom configuration
 3. No bells and whistles.
 Just a light platform with everything that we need.

 ## Astrum